Fellow CEOs, here’s why your employees are angry about being asked to return to the office

 - Consider the power of trust.
 If you’re concerned about your employees becoming complacent while working from home, you’ve probably hired the wrong people.
 Workers who are engaged with the goals of the company will get the job done no matter where they are.
 Listen to those employees and their managers.
 Having this level of trust baked in with our team has made it easy to extend remote working options to employees who want them.

 - Be flexible and be real.
 The way forward isn’t an either/or.
-As of now, we haven’t sent a required number of days to come into work, but there is a shared understanding that some activities—from team building events to onboarding—are better done in person.
+As of now, we haven’t set a required number of days to come into work, but there is a shared understanding that some activities—from team building events to onboarding—are better done in person.
 And, of course, the people who have to be on site understand it’s just the nature of their job and we can do that safely.

 When I look at the future of work, it seems clear we’ve been stuck in a rut for decades because we relied on tradition and didn’t listen to what people really wanted.
 It’s taken this global upheaval for us all to thoroughly examine our past approach.
 I don’t just want to go back now because we’ve had two vaccinations, and I don’t want people to stay remote just because it saves office space.
 The future of work is more about communication and compassion, rather than rigidly dictating where and how people do their jobs.